genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/17_end.md

     - server training
 ---

 Now you have completed the go to the next level tutorial.
-You should have an up and running application with some of the most common components and features available.
-We recommend you to attend to our 3 trainings available:
+You should have an application up and running with some of the most common components and features available.
+We recommend attend our further training sessions:

 - [Developer training](../../developer-training/training-intro/)
 - [Web developer training](../../web-training/training-intro/)
 - [Server developer training](../../server_training/ssdt-intro/)

-These 3 trainings wiil deepen your knowledge of the Genesis platform.
+These sessions will give you more experience and deepen your knowledge of the Genesis low-code platform.